Mary Sears McHenry: Career

+It was in Rockford that she met William A. McHenry, a young man employed by her father.
+Their courtship was interrupted by the American Civil War's call for volunteers.
+In the stress of patriotism, marriage plans were held in abeyance and the young man enlisted for three years of service.
+After three years in the army, Mr. McHenry's period of enlistment ended and it was planned that he should return to Illinois, to wed.
+After his re-enlistment as a sergeant of Company S, 8th Regiment Illinois Volunteer Cavalry, he obtained a furlough and on January 28, 1864, the couple wed at the Rockford home.

 The furlough was for 30 days.
 During that time, William's brother, Morris, then treasurer of Crawford County, Iowa, visited his brother and his wife, and knowing her clerical ability and excellent handwriting, he proposed that she come to Crawford County to act as deputy treasurer and recorder.
 This offer was accepted and Mrs. McHenry moved to this county, while her husband rejoined his regiment.

-When her husband returned from the American Civil War, they settled in Denison, Iowa.
+When her husband returned from the war, they settled in Denison, Iowa.
 The husband became a banker and a breeder of Angus cattle.
 He was interested in the Relief Corps and also in other patriotic and charitable work in which his wife was a leader.
-He was Department Commander of Iowa G. A. R., 1886–87, and represented that order in San Francisco at the National Encampment, Grand Army of the Republic (G. A. R.), in 1886.
-A local camp of Sons of Veterans bears his name, W. A. McHenry Camp, S. of V., No. 53.
+He was Department Commander of Iowa Grand Army of the Republic (GAR), 1886–87, and represented that order in San Francisco at the GAR'S National Encampment in 1886.
+A local camp of Sons of Veterans (S. of V.) bears his name, W. A. McHenry Camp, S. of V., No. 53.

-In July, 1883, at the convention in Denver, Colorado, of all the women's societies in the country that were working for the Grand Army of the Republic, McHenry was an unauthorized representative from Iowa.
-The Denver convention resulted in the organization of the National Woman's Relief Corps.
+In July 1883, at the WRC convention in Denver, Colorado, of all the women's societies in the country that were working for the GAR, McHenry was an unauthorized representative from Iowa.
+The Denver convention resulted in the organization of the National WRC.
 Upon McHenry's return to Denison, a local corps was formed under her leadership.
-She was elected President thereof, and was active in the work throughout the State.
+She was elected President thereof, her secretary was Hannah Cope Plimpton, and was active in the work throughout the State.
 After serving in various other capacities, she was chosen Department President of Iowa, and later served as Department Treasurer.
-At the convention held in Tremont Temple, Boston, in July, 1890, McHenry was elected National President, to succeed Annie Turner Wittenmyer.
-Her administration was conducted in an able manner, and in her travels in several States, she gave such a favorable impression of the order that many corps and members were added to its rolls.
-At the next national convention, in Detroit, Michigan, in August, 1891, McHenry gave a detailed and interesting account of the year's work.
+At the convention held in Tremont Temple, Boston, in July 1890, McHenry was elected National President of the WRC, to succeed Annie Turner Wittenmyer.
+During McHenry's administration, many corps and members were added to its rolls.
+At the next national convention, in Detroit, Michigan, in August 1891, McHenry gave a detailed and interesting account of the year's work.

-Private life

 McHenry was a liberal contributor to various charities.
-In her later years, she was interested in public work.
+In her later life, she was interested in public work.

+Personal life

-The McHenry's had four children, two sons and two daughters.
+The McHenrys had four children, two sons and two daughters.
 She died at her summer home on the banks of Lake Okoboji, in Iowa, on July 26, 1912.
-Her remains were brought to Denison and she was buried in the Oakland cemetery.
+Her remains were brought to Denison, and she was buried in the Oakland cemetery.